woahitsraj/Caltrain/README.md

 # Caltrain
-Public transportation, Second Project for the Udacity Senior Web Developer Nanodegree
+Public transportation, Second Project for the Udacity Senior Web Developer Nanodegree.
+Uses service worker through SW-Precache to provide an offline first experience once the timetables and stops have been cached.

 ## Setup
 - Installing dependencies: